DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ListAddItemFadeAnimation works just like the post add above.
 Any change of our trigger item (i.e. length of the array) will cause the new item to fade in by changing it's opacacity over 800 milliseconds.

 For slide-in, we are using something new called `transform`.  `transform` is used to move the element in and out of position.
 The `translateX()` function defines the position.
-In our final state, we want the normal position is defined as `translateX(0)`.
+In our final state, we want the normal position which is defined as `translateX(0)`.
 In the `transition()` function we ease in from the left (i.e. `translateX(-100%)`) over 300 milliseconds.
-In the example, I do not have a delete, but if I did, the `:leave` transition would trow the item off to the right (i.e. `translateX(100%)`).
+In the example, I do not have a delete, but if I did, the `:leave` transition would throw the item off to the right (i.e. `translateX(100%)`).

 Here is how we use this animation in `other.component.html`: